sherryli1116/finalproject-group15/README.md

 ### **Analysis:**

 Once we have merged our final dataset, next up is creating visualizations that we need to observe the trends in the data.
 By doing so, we can answer the questions we need for our analysis and if some visualizations are not enough, we might need to dive into creating other data frames to aid in our analysis.
 It's crucial we understand the patterns between CO2 emissions and temperature in many different regions around the globe to identify the complexity of how fossil fuel emissions can impact temperature in different regions.

+## Database

+We will not be using a database for our analysis because we don't have too much datasets we're working with.
+Moreover, we're creating visualizations using Matplotlib and may create a website to showcase our visualizations.
+Therefore, there was no need to create a database for our project.